 If vegans in Bangkok had a mothership, the Veganerie would be it.
 The chain is one of the original plant-based offerings in the city; they built their reputation on an incredible range of sweet treats, and more western-style menus.

 Presentation is definitely the strong point of this Bangkok eatery.
 The restaurants all have very modern feels to them, themed with hastags and crawling vines just perfect for our little nature-loving souls.
 Their menus have progressed a lot since my first visit to them almost 10years ago – and now you’ll find pages of waffles, pancakes, milkshakes, as well as more traditional Thai foodie favourites.

 May Veggie Home

 May Kaidee serves loads of traditional Thai dishes with tofu and soy meats replacements.
 Try anything that has their peanut sauce accompaniment.
 Their Massaman curry is also one of my favourites.

 If in doubt…

-Two years living in Thailand taught me that it’s just not in most Thais’ culture to consider animal welfare alongside their food.
+Two years living in Thailand taught me that it was just not in the culture to consider animal welfare alongside their food (I appreciate I’m generalising heavily here).
 Meat is, traditionally, a bit part of their diet.
 For that reason, I was often told something was vegetarian, only to find it had fish sauce in it.
-To avoid this, its worth learning how to explain that you don’t eat any animal products.
+To avoid this, it’s worth learning how to explain that you don’t eat any animal products.